 The delayed effects of radiation are due to both acute exposure and continuous exposure (chronic exposure).
 In this case, the negative effects may not be apparent for years.
-The chronic exposure is likely to be the result of improper or inadequate protective measures.
+Chronic exposure is likely to be the result of improper or inadequate protective measures.

 5.3 Dose-Effect Relationship

 The non-stochastic effects, also referred to as deterministic or tissues and organs effects, are specific to each exposed individual.
-They are characterised by:
+They are characterized by:

-There is clear relationship between exposure to radiation and the observed effect on the individual
+- There is a clear relationship between exposure to radiation and the observed effect on the individual

 Stochastic effects are those that occur by chance.
 They are more difficult to identify since the same type of effects may appear among individuals not working with radioactive materials.
 The main stochastic effects are cancer and genetic defects.
 According to current knowledge of molecular biology, a cancer is initiated by damaging chromosomes in a somatic cell.
 Genetic defects are caused by damage to chromosomes in a germ cell (sperm or ovum).
 There is no known existing threshold for stochastic effects.
 One single photon or electron can produce the effect.
 For these reasons, a stochastic effect is called a Linear or Zero-Threshold Dose-Response Effect.